 is another preschool game that will work on beginning math skills.
 Kids can practice shape identification while practicing fine motor skills.

-is an interactive math game that is played with iPads and tablets.
+Tiggly Counts is an interactive math game that is played with iPads and tablets.
 This game is very cool and makes math on a screen become hands-on.

-is great for kids aged 5-8.
+Monopoly Junior is great for kids aged 5-8.
 We just recently started playing Monopoly to work on addition and subtraction and it’s a hit!

-Multiplication and Division Games and Toys
+Multiplication and Division Toys

-teaches multiplication skills in a mouse and cheese race game.
+Say Cheese teaches multiplication skills in a mouse and cheese race game.